PFKimmerle/Substack/Learning_Resources_and_Guides/README.md

 ## Available Resources

-### A2A Story Collaboration
+### How AI Agents Collaborate to Write a Story
-An experimental short story co-written with AI agents using a multi-agent (A2A) workflow.
+An experimental short story co-written with AI agents using a multi-agent workflow.
 Demonstrates collaborative fiction writing with defined agent roles for drafting, editing, and consistency.

 ### Python Study Guide